-Overview of the Textual Paralanguage (TPL) Classifier
+Overview of the Textual Paralanguage (PARA) Classifier

 This software is designed to identify nonverbal parts of speech expressed in text-based communication.
 Textual paralanguage (TPL) is defined as written manifestations of nonverbal audible, tactile, and visual elements that supplement or replace written language and that can be expressed through words, symbols, images, punctuation, demarcations, or any combination of these elements (see Luangrath et al. 2017).
 Textual paralanguage is categorized into five main categories of voice qualities (VQ), vocalizations (VS), tactile kinesics (TK), visual kinesics (VK), and artifacts (A).
 While most text analytic tools rely on nuances in the meaning of actual words themselves, this tool identifies the extratextual features of written communication that communicate nonverbal expression.